tinacms/tinacms/docs/gatsby/creating-markdown.md

 Creating new Markdown files is made possible by two plugins:

-- `gatsby-xeditor-remark`: Provides hooks and components for creating Remark forms.
+- `gatsby-tinacms-remark`: Provides hooks and components for creating Remark forms.
-- `gatsby-xeditor-git`: Extends the gatsby development server to writes changes to the local filesystem;
+- `gatsby-tinacms-git`: Extends the gatsby development server to writes changes to the local filesystem;
   and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.

 ## Creating Content-Button Plugins